ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 | 1234abcd-5678-xxxx-ef12-xxxxxef987654 | 5                | s922       | 36      | test_pool    | 2              | 0.5              | active | shared processor   |

 > **Note**: KSYS does not create the shared processor pool.
-You must create it manually in the PowerVS workspace before assigning it to any virtual machine.
+You must create it manually in the PowerVS workspace before you can assign the share processor pool to any virtual machine.

 ## DR Rehearsal move at workgroup level